 Front opening doors also provide easy access to the terrarium that helps to make cleaning and maintenance easy.
 Top opening terrariums are hard to access especially with lighting and heating bulbs in the way.

 Other Important things to look for in bearded dragon terrarium

 - Must be easy to clean properly including the ability to kill any unwanted additions such as viruses, fungi, helminths, and bacteria.

 - Needs to be able to house at least basic furniture without cluttering the ground excessively.

-- Must be able to ensure that your bearded dragon can never come in contact with heat lamps.
+- Must be able to ensure that your pet can never come in contact with heat lamps.
 They can and do get burnt.

 - The enclosure should not emit any toxic fumes from the materials used to create it especially when heating is applied.